aylei/aliyun-exporter/README.md

 Notes:

-* Find your target metrics in the [CloudMonitor Documentation](https://partners-intl.aliyun.com/help/doc-detail/28619.htm).
+* Find your target metrics using [Metrics Meta](#metrics-meta)
 * CloudMonitor API has an rate limit, tuning the `rate_limit` configuration if the requests are rejected.
 * CloudMonitor API also has an monthly quota for invocations (AFAIK, 5,000,000 invocations / month for free).
 Plan your usage in advance.

 > Given that you have 50 metrics to scrape with 60s scrape interval, about 2,160,000 requests will be sent by the exporter for 30 days.

+## Metrics Meta

+`aliyun-exporter` shipped with a simple site hosting the metrics meta from the CloudMonitor API.
+You can visit the metric meta in [localhost:9525](http://localhost:9525) after launching the exporter.

+* `host:port` will host all the available monitor projects
+* `host:port/projects/{project}` will host the metrics meta of a certain project
+* `host:port/yaml/{project}` will host a config YAML of the project's metrics

+you can easily navigate in this pages by hyperlink.

 ## Telemetry